 Before treatment, a topical anaesthetic is applied to the area for 30 to 60 minutes.
 This is usually all that is required to maintain comfort during the procedure.
 Due to the speed and precision of treatment, it is usually well-tolerated and best described as mildly uncomfortable.

-Treatment time varies depending on the number of milia being removed.
+Treatment time varies depending on the number of Milia being removed.
 Typically, the laser removal only takes a few minutes; however, an appointment usually takes 30 minutes to allow for the consultation, documentation and receiving after-care instructions.

 Recovery